 Many coffee rubs out there say to use them exclusively on beef.

 While I love using this on beef, I have also used this on pork and chicken with great success.
 It just has a great balance of sweet tangy flavor that has become a hit lately.

 We have already touched on what coffee brings to the table in the way of a rub.
 It purely enhances what is already there.

 This coffee rub has been fine-tuned using the palate of my family.
-Some like their sweet flavors, some prefer the more savory.
+Some like their sweet flavors, and some prefer the more savory ones.
 Then a couple do not like heat but a few love some extra kick.
 So this blend is an overall happy medium.

 Making the rub